 Let’s assume the investor takes out an interest-only buy-to-let mortgage for 80% of the purchase cost (£676,000) at a rate of 3%.
 That would result in monthly payments of £1,689 or £20,268 per year.

-Subtracting that figure from the annual rent receipts of £36,000 leaves a pre-tax profit of £15,732 per year.
+- Subtracting the mortgage interest payments from the annual rent of £36,000 leaves a profit of £15,732 per year.

 What is a good rental yield?

-A quick glance at the best savings rates available on easy access accounts, reveals no more than 1.3% is currently available.
-Not only that, but the value of property in Wimbledon Village is also likely to appreciate in value if the investment is held for 10 years or more.
+Between 5-8% is a good rental yield to aim for.
+With interest rates even on the best bank deposits historically low, even modest yields compare favourably.
+Not only that, but the value of property in Wimbledon Village is also likely to appreciate if the investment is held for ten years or more.

 Points to remember when calculating rental yield

-It is wise to bear in mind, however, that a landlord’s true income from a buy-to-let investment is the amount of rent left over after all the other expenses associated with the property have been met.
+However, it is wise to remember that a landlord’s actual income from a buy-to-let investment is the amount of rent left over after all the other expenses associated with the property have been met.

 Void periods – When calculating rental yields, bear in mind that it is unlikely that the property will be occupied for 12 months of the year.
 You might want to stress-test your calculations using 11 months of rental income.

-Additional costs – The above rental yield calculations take into account purchase cost, stamp tax, solicitors fees and mortgage costs.
+Additional costs – The above rental yield calculations consider purchase cost, stamp duty tax, solicitors fees and mortgage costs.
 However, you are likely to incur other costs both in buying and running your property.
 Home Buying Surveys, insurance, mortgage arrangement fees, redecorating and maintenance, as well as furniture and white goods, are just a few.
 You will get a more accurate rental yield figure if you include ALL costs when calculating the total investment amount.

-Rent – If you are calculating yield on a property you are considering buying you will have to estimate the rent your prospective investment could achieve.
-You can research what other similar properties are asking, however, bear in mind that this is not necessarily the amount achieved.
+Rent – If you are calculating yield on a property you are considering buying, you will have to estimate the rent your prospective investment could achieve.
+You can research the asking rent of similar properties on Zoopla and Rightmove or ask a local letting agent for advice.
+However, bear in mind that this is not necessarily the amount you will achieve.